Originally published July 17, 2023 • Updated January 2026 to reflect current terminology and care practices.

 Myth #3: Hospice is a place

 Contrary to popular belief, hospice is not confined to a physical location.
-While Hospice of the Piedmont is fortunate to have two residential facilities – the Hospice House and the Center for Acute Hospice Care – we see more than 90% of the roughly 300 patients we care for in their homes.
+While Hospice of the Piedmont is fortunate to have a residential facility, our Hospice House, we see more than 90% of the roughly 300 patients we care for in their homes.
 In fact, a recent study found that 7 out of 10 Americans say they would prefer to die at home.

 Myth #4: Hospice care is not affordable